 Whilst we strive in our APIs to make as many data points as possible into first-class citizens, i.e. they have their own dedicated named attribute, the nature of the data we hold and process means that it is impossible to do this in any sane fashion.

-To that end, many of our structures contain an additional array of extra data make up of loosely typed key-value pairs (KVPs).
+To that end, many of our structures contain an additional array of extra data made up of loosely typed key-value pairs (KVPs).

 We call them loosely typed as all values are stored and represented as strings, but you can define a type in order to provide some hints as to how the data may be treated.
 Unless specifically stated though, there is no rigorous enforcement of this, so do not expect it.

-The general. and raw. types are pretty much what they say on the tin.
+The general and raw types are pretty much what they are defined as.
 They're used to hold generic or raw/binary data.

-All raw.* fields will be base64 encoded so as to not interfere with JSON structuring.
-These are useful for returning/storing larger quantities of data that doesn't necessarily require processing now, or may be useful to a calling client.
+All raw.* fields will be Base64 encoded so as to not interfere with JSON structuring.
+These are useful for returning/storing larger quantities of data that don't necessarily require processing now or may be useful to a calling client.